When You May Want Retirement Plans to be Payable to Trusts

 - Beneficiaries who are less than 10 years younger than the deceased owner

 If any of these eligible designated beneficiaries or a trust for their sole benefit during their lives inherits an IRA, the IRA can be withdrawn under the required minimum distribution (RMD) rules that applied to all IRAs of people dying before the end of 2019.
-Other designated beneficiaries must withdraw the tax-deferred funds within 10 years.
+Other designated beneficiaries — which are other individuals or qualifying trusts — must withdraw the tax-deferred funds within 10 years.
 If there is no designated beneficiary, the funds must be withdrawn within five years—in all of these cases, accelerating the realization of income and payment of taxes.

 Trusts as Designated Beneficiaries